skr3178/reinforcement_learning/MCTS/Minimax/Readme.md

 In the case of alpha-beta prunning, the steps to be explored are reduced to save time and resources.
 It is determined when there is a redundancy (the additional information from exploring a side branch is inconsequential for that particular row-either maximixe or minimize).
 Overall, this function is good for basic and simpler versions of games.
 The complexity increases exponentially as it is deterministic in nature.

+Code and images are from sources on the internet.
+Code can be run with command "python3 Tictactoe.py"
 ![Reward_update](img_1.png)

 ![Reward_update](img_2.png)